 Salt, to taste

-1. In a medium saucepan, add vegan butter, shallots, and a dash of salt.
+1. First, you’ll get started on the rice filling for the vegan stuffed red peppers.
+In a medium saucepan, add vegan butter, shallots, and a dash of salt.
 Stirring around, sauté over medium-low heat for a minute.
 Then, add the turmeric and garlic powder.
 Stir around for another minute.

 2. Add the short grain brown rice to the saucepan and stir.
 Then, add the broth.
 Cover with a lid, bring to a bowl, and then, lower the heat to a simmer.
 Simmer for 30-35 minutes or until the rice is soft.